dagron78/Metis_AI_RAG/docs/Metis_RAG_Authentication_Implementation_Detailed_Plan.md

 6. **Testing**: Created and validated the authentication flow with `run_authentication_test.py` and an interactive demo in `docs/authentication_demo.html`.

-### Phase 2 Partial Completion (March 2025)
+### Phase 2 Completion (March 2025)

-Phase 2 of the database-level security has been partially implemented.
+Phase 2 of the database-level security has been fully implemented.
 The implementation includes:

 1. **Database Schema Updates**:
    - Added `is_public` boolean flag to the `documents` table